prosviriakova/minitalk/README.md

 ./client <server_PID> "your message"
 ```
 ## Test
-My program can transmit over 1 million characters in under 30 seconds, supporting Unicode characters.
+My program can transmit over 1 million characters in under 30 seconds and support Unicode characters.
 It uses a global variable to receive acknowledgments from the server.

 To evaluate the execution time, run test.sh with:
 ```